hal313/context-portal/README.md

 ).start());
 ```

-Likewise, the popup context would run this code:
+Likewise, the popup context runs this code:
 ```javascript
 // Instantiate the portal
 const remote = new Remote(